Ruffle (software)

-Ruffle is an emulator for SWF files.
-Ruffle is freely licensed and developed openly on GitHub.

-Following the deprecation and disabling of Adobe Flash Player, some websites adopted Ruffle so users could continue to view and interact with legacy Flash content.
+Ruffle is an emulator for Adobe Flash (SWF) animation files.
+Following the deprecation and discontinuation of Adobe Flash Player in January 2021, some websites adopted Ruffle to allow users for continual viewing and interaction with legacy Flash Player content.
+Ruffle is multi-licensed under the MIT License and the Apache License 2.0.

 Features

 Ruffle is written in the Rust programming language, featuring a desktop client and a web client.
 Website authors can load Ruffle using JavaScript or users can install a browser extension that works on any website.

-The web client relies on Rust being compiled to WebAssembly, which allows it to run inside a sandbox, a significant improvement compared to Flash Player, which had a multitude of security issues.
-The Rust language itself prevents against common memory safety issues that Flash Player suffered from, such as use after free or buffer overflows.
+The web client relies on Rust being compiled to WebAssembly, which allows it to run inside a sandbox, a significant improvement compared to Flash Player, which garnered a notoriety for having various security issues.
+The Rust language itself protects against common memory safety issues that plagued Flash Player, such as use after free or buffer overflows.

-The desktop client uses a command-line interface to open SWF files, with a full graphical user interface planned for the future.
-Downloads are available for Windows, macOS and Linux.
+The desktop client currently uses a graphical user interface to open SWF files.
+Downloads are available for Windows, macOS, and Linux.
+In addition, there are browser extensions for Mozilla Firefox, as well as Chromium-based browsers.
+A website administrator can even install Ruffle to their websites using a script tag for their webpages.